Francois Fillon to fight on in French elections

 Investigators are currently probing Penelope Fillon's work going back to 1998 but could push the inquiry back to 1990, the source said.
 They could also decide to look into the work of the children.

-Wha has Fillon said?
+What has Fillon said?

+In his speech, Fillon stated his wife Penelope's salary of over 3,500 euros a month was "perfectly justified."

+He insisted that Penelope worked for 15 years, as his "deputy", carrying out several roles, including managing his schedule and representing him at cultural events.

 Last Monday, investigators questioned the couple separately about the case.